Results determine whether you can graduate, progress within your course, or may have won an award.

 But there’s still a lot to organise to ensure your big day goes off without a hitch, with two of the most important being:

 - Checking your Program Plan to make sure you’ve met all of the commitments required to complete your program of study.
-If you’re not quite sure or need a hand checking your program, contact your Program Advisor.
+If you’re not quite sure or need a hand checking your program, contact your Academic Program Advisor.

 - Ensuring your contact details are up-to-date in myHub so you don't miss any of the important graduation information.
 Make sure you include your mobile number as we will be sending you an SMS when registration for graduation opens.